-Stress was assessed using the Perceived Stress Scale 4 (PSS-4).45 The PSS-4 assesses an individual's perception of stress in day-to-day life over the past month, using a five point Likert scale (0/Never to 4/Very often).
-Scores are summed to give a total from 0-16, where a higher PSS-4 score is indicative of higher perceived stress.
+Stress was assessed using the Perceived Stress Scale 4 (PSS-4).
+46 The PSS-4 assesses an individual's perception of stress in day-to-day life over the past month, using a 5-point Likert Scale (0/Never to 4/Very often).
+Scores are summed to give a total from 0 to 16, where a higher PSS-4 Score is indicative of higher perceived stress.